Josephy5/Josephy5/README.md

 <div align="center">
   <img src="https://github.com/user-attachments/assets/b2ad1856-fa41-4d65-9608-47889f8f23a8" width="700" alt="GIF"/>
 </div>
 <p align="center">This one is a showcase that features a preview of two animations playing simultaneously: one is uncompressed, and the other is compressed using the Tech Art Toolkit I created for the Unity editor.
 It demonstrates the minimal loss in animation quality despite the compression, which helps optimize storage space usage.
-The toolkit offers much more than just animation compression and you can refer to its repository showcase at TechArtToolkit.</p>
+The toolkit offers much more than just animation compression and you can find its repository showcase at TechArtToolkit.</p>
 <br>
 <div align="center">
   <img src="https://github.com/user-attachments/assets/646bc29b-e5ef-4673-a8b0-32d91895943d" width="450" alt="Skybox_Early"/>